 - a.
 Include a Conflict Minerals flow-down clause in new or renewed supplier contracts, which 1) references annual participation in PSI's conflict mineral survey, 2) discourages sourcing from Covered Countries, and 3) requires that the supply chain of custody is described and accounted for if the supplier uses materials from Covered Countries. - b.
-Engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses. - c.
+Engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses.
+Notably, PSI's supplier response rate improved to 45% for the 2020 Conflict Minerals Survey, from 36% the prior year. - c.
 Review the OECD and RMI websites to keep abreast of new developments and recommendations. - d.
 Continue devising and developing a strategy for managing and mitigating Conflict Minerals risk in the Company's supply chain.